Graph Alignment via Dual-Pass Spectral Encoding and Latent Space Communication: Experimental setup

 All experiments are implemented using PyTorch 2.1.2 and PyTorch Geometric 2.5.0.
 Most benchmarks are run on servers equipped with NVIDIA A100 GPUs (CUDA 12.2), each providing 40 GB of memory.
 For large-scale datasets such as DBLP and Coauthor CS, we use NVIDIA H100 GPUs (CUDA 12.6) with 95 GB of memory, enabling efficient training and evaluation on high-complexity graphs.
+The implementation is available at \url{https://github.com/maysambehmanesh/GADL}.